AhmetAbak/cocos2dxInternetConnectionChecker/ReadMe.txt

 I didnt try it for other tools.
 But it may work with small changes.

 In iOS folder there 2 classes.
-Just add them to proj.ios_mac/ios folder.
+Just add them to proj.ios_mac/ios folder. and add them to project by right clicking the group and add new files option over xcode.
 In Android folder there is 1 class. add it to proj.android-studio/app/src/your/package/name.
 And lastly;
 In CocosProject folder add InternetStatus file to somewhere in Classes.
 Important note:
 you have to change the package names in JNI methods in InternetStatus to your package name.
-Currently they are com/sngict/game/connection/Connectivity. you should have to convert them to your/package/name/Connectivity to make them work.
+Currently they are com/sngict/game/connection/Connectivity. you have to convert them to your/package/name/Connectivity to make them work.

 there are 3 basic static functions usages are simple: